DeepNeuron-AI/dynamic/list.md

 # TO DO ITEMS
 - [x] remove actual html data in the current html templates by commenting them out and displaying hello worrldd
+- [ ] Look into embedding google forms vs adding textboxes.
 -  [ ] add those google forms that allow you to write reports into a specific instance.
 - [ ] add authentication so that people have to login
 - [ ] Await for Norrisa to help fix billing account
 - [ ]  deploy the website on google app engine